TurboGears/tg2docs/docs/turbogears/hooks.rst

-Application wrappers are like WSGI middlewares but are executed in the context of TurboGears and work with abstractions like Request and Respone objects.
+Application wrappers are like WSGI middlewares but are executed in the context of TurboGears and work with abstractions like Request and Response objects.

 Application wrappers are callables built by passing the next handler in chain and the current TurboGears